Kushan script: Bonmann's analysis

 Bonmann's analysis primarily focuses on the trilingual Dašt-i Nāwur inscription and bilingual carving found in the Almosi Gorge, using the phrase "king of kings" to find graphemic minimal pairs within the unknown text from a particular language hypothesized to be represented.
 Following this, a step-by-step phonetic substitution with expected names and then parallel sections was performed.

 The set of characters in the unknown Kushan script identified by Bonmann et al. 2023.

 Initially, Bonmann identifies 25-30 independent signs in the writing system (shown right), indicating that the script does not represent a logo-syllabic system.
 The hypothesis is rather that the script represents an Indic-type alphasyllabary, with each letter having the basic vocalic value /a/; the vowel quality or quantity can then be changed with additional strokes.

 In both the DN (Dašt-i Nāwur inscription) and AG (Almosi Gorge) inscriptions, the phrase "king of kings" followed by the name Vema Takhtu occurs in the Bactrian sections.
-Given this co-occurrence, Bonmann's decipherment is based off the hypothesis that this phrase occurs in the sections of each inscription written in the Kushan script.
+Given this co-occurrence, Bonmann's decipherment is based on the hypothesis that this phrase occurs in the sections of each inscription written in the Kushan script.
 Through a distributional analysis, a parallel sequence was found between DN III and AG I.

 Bonmann's decipherment begins initially with noticing a sequence in line 1 of AG I with repeating characters.